skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

         $ sky local down

 .. note::
-    We recommend allocating at least 4 or more CPUs to your docker runtime to ensure KinD has enough resources.
-See instructions `here <TODO(romilb):add path>`_.
+    We recommend allocating at least 4 or more CPUs to your docker runtime to ensure kind has enough resources.
+See instructions `here <https://docs.docker.com/desktop/settings/linux/>`_.

 .. note::
     KinD does not support multiple nodes and GPUs.
 It is not recommended for use in a production environment.
 See section on `On-Prem deployment <Deploying on On-Prem Clusters>`_ for more.